senior-design-marketplace/express-typescript-server/README.md

     }
 }
 ```
-As you can see, all you need to do is list the error handlers that you want to include on this function and throw the corresponding error(s) when needed.
+As you can see, all you need to do is list the types of errors that you want to include on this function and throw them when needed.

 #### Request Validation
 When you're developing controllers, some of them will have an incoming payload that you will want to validate against some schema.
 We store these as [json-schema](https://json-schema.org/) documents.